dgraph-io/dgraph/wiki/content/deploy/dgraph-zero.md

     parent = "deploy"
 +++

-Dgraph Zero controls the Dgraph cluster.
+Dgraph Zero controls the Dgraph cluster, and stores information about it.
 It automatically moves data between different Dgraph Alpha instances based on the size of the data served by each Alpha instance.

-It is mandatory to run at least one `dgraph zero` node before running any `dgraph alpha`.
+Before you can run `dgraph alpha`, you must run at least one `dgraph zero` node.
-Options present for `dgraph zero` can be seen by running `dgraph zero --help`.
+You can see the options available for `dgraph zero` using the following command:

-* Zero stores information about the cluster.
+`dgraph zero --help`

 * `--replicas` is the option that controls the replication factor. (i.e. number of replicas per data shard, including the original shard)
 * When a new Alpha joins the cluster, it is assigned a group based on the replication factor.
 If the replication factor is 1 then each Alpha node will serve different group.
 If replication factor is 2 and you launch 4 Alphas, then first two Alphas would serve group 1 and next two machines would serve group 2.
 * Zero also monitors the space occupied by predicates in each group and moves them around to rebalance the cluster.